-The client application MUST send a RopRelease request after executing all subsequent operations on the opened folder.
+The client application MUST send a RopRelease request after executing all subsequent operations on the opened folder as specified in [MS-OXCROPS] section 2.2.14.3.1.

 The complete syntax of the RopOpenFolder request and response buffers is specified in [MS-OXCROPS] section 2.2.3.1.
 This section specifies the syntax and semantics of various fields that are not fully specified in [MS-OXCROPS].